Special education: Access to special education

+Eligibility criteria

+Some parents, advocates, and students have concerns about the eligibility criteria and their application.
+In some cases, parents and students protest the students' placement into special education programs.
+For example, a student may be placed into the special education programs due to a mental health condition such as obsessive compulsive disorder, depression, anxiety or panic attacks, while the student and their parents believe that the condition is adequately managed through medication and outside therapy.
+In other cases, students whose parents believe they require the additional support of special education services are denied participation in the program based on the eligibility criteria.

+Whether it is useful and appropriate to attempt to educate the most severely disabled children, such as children who are in a persistent vegetative state, is debated.
+While many severely disabled children can learn simple tasks, such as pushing a buzzer when they want attention, some children may be incapable of learning.
+Some parents and advocates say that these children would be better served by substituting improved physical care for any academic program.
+In other cases, they question whether teaching such non-academic subjects, such as pushing a buzzer, is properly the job of the school system, rather than the health care system.

+Inclusion

-The practice of inclusion (in mainstream classrooms) has been criticized by advocates and some parents of children with special needs because some of these students require instructional methods that differ dramatically from typical classroom methods.
+The practice of inclusion in mainstream classrooms has been criticized by advocates and some parents of children with special needs because some of these students require instructional methods that differ dramatically from typical classroom methods.
 Critics assert that it is not possible to deliver effectively two or more very different instructional methods in the same classroom.
 As a result, the educational progress of students who depend on different instructional methods to learn often fall even further behind their peers.

 Parents of typically developing children sometimes fear that the special needs of a single "fully included" student will take critical levels of attention and energy away from the rest of the class and thereby impair the academic achievements of all students.

 Linked to this, there is debate about the extent to which disabled students, whether in mainstream or special settings, should have a specific pedagogy, based on the scientific study of particular diagnostic categories, or whether general instructional techniques are relevant to all students including those with special needs.

-Some parents, advocates, and students have concerns about the eligibility criteria and their application.
-In some cases, parents and students protest the students' placement into special education programs.
-For example, a student may be placed into the special education programs due to a mental health condition such as obsessive compulsive disorder, depression, anxiety, panic attacks or ADHD, while the student and his parents believe that the condition is adequately managed through medication and outside therapy.
-In other cases, students whose parents believe they require the additional support of special education services are denied participation in the program based on the eligibility criteria.